 - Fill out the brief form with your background and availability

-- Complete the Starter Assessment, which tests your critical thinking and coding skills
+- Complete the Starter Assessment, which tests your critical thinking and attention to detail

 - Log in to your dashboard, choose your first project, and start earning